Tracker Installation on Strap

 [info] Comparison Explanation

-Compared to the common method, this process is more complicated and takes more time, but it is more stable, and the force of the strap on the tracker is stronger.
-The specific method is shown in the video.
+Compared to the common method, the process is more cumbersome and takes relatively longer, but it is more stable, with stronger force exerted by the strap on the tracker.
+The specific method is shown in the figure.

-For the waist and chest straps, you need to first unfasten the buckle on one side of the triangular surface, and then install the quick release, same as the tracker installation
+For the waist and chest straps, you need to first unlock the triangular buckle and then install the quick release, same as tracker installation.

-These are just recommendations and not absolute.
+These are just recommendations and are not absolute.
 Everyone can adjust flexibly according to their own situation.

 Strap Length Body Part